100-i/ECMAScript-Drawing-Demonstration/README.md

 # Add Webpack to the project.
 yarn add webpack --dev

-# Run webpack to the projcet.
+# Run webpack to build the project's asset.
 yarn run webpack
 ~~~~~~